1. What is Physiotherapy?

 Physiotherapy is a primary healthcare profession that plays a large role in health optimization, injury prevention, and functional rehabilitation.
 Physiotherapists combine their detailed knowledge of the body with hands-on clinical techniques to assess and treat injury and dysfunction.
-In addition to restoring movement and peak performance skills, our physiotherapists also provide in-depth education and advice for health promotion and overall well-being.
-Each treatment program is tailored to suit your specific needs and goals so that you get the most out of your physiotherapy sessions.
+In addition to restoring movement and peak performance skills, Registered Physiotherapists also provide in-depth education and advice for health promotion and overall well-being.
+Each treatment program is tailored to suit your specific needs and goals so that you get the most out of your Physiotherapy sessions.

 Physiotherapy can treat any injury related to the muscles, joints, and/or bones of the body.
 Some of the most common injuries include, but are not limited to: